 We adopted a related person transactions policy, pursuant to which our executive officers, directors and principal stockholders, including their immediate family members, are not permitted to enter into a related person transaction with us without the consent of our audit committee.
 Any request for us to enter into a transaction with an executive officer, director, principal stockholder or any of such persons' immediate family members, other than transaction available to all employees generally or involving less than \$5,000 when aggregated with similar transactions, must be presented to our audit committee for review, consideration and approval, unless the transaction involves an employment or other compensatory arrangement approved by the compensation committee.
 All of our directors, executive officers and employees are required to report to our audit committee any such related person transaction.
 In approving or rejecting the proposed agreement, our audit committee will take into account, among other factors it deems appropriate, whether the proposed related person transaction is on terms no less favorable than terms generally available to an unaffiliated third party under the same or similar circumstances, the extent of the person's interest in the transaction and, if applicable, the impact on a director's independence.
-After consideration of these and other factors, the audit committee may approve or reject the transaction.
-Consistent with the policy, if we should discover related person transactions that have not been approved, the audit committee will be notified and will determine the appropriate action, including ratification, rescission or amendment of the transaction.
+After consideration of these and other factors, the audit committee will be notified and will determine the appropriate action, including ratification, rescission or amendment of the transaction.